xquisite0/sudoku-solver/README.md

-# sudoku-solver
+# Sudoku Solver
-C++ command line input application to solve sudoku puzzles
+C++ Command-Line Program that takes in a sudoku puzzle and outputs the solution